harvard-itsecurity/docker-misp/README.md

 # Security note in regards to key generation:
 We have added "rng-tools" in order to help with entropy generation, since users have mentioned that during the pgp generation, some systems have a hard time creating enough "randomness".
 This in turn uses a pseudo-random generator, which is not 100% secure.
 If this is a concern for a production environment, you can either 1.) take out the "rng-tools" part from the Dockerfile and re-build the container, or 2.) replace the keys with your own!
 For most users, this should not ever be an issue.
+The "rng-tools" is removed as part of the build process after it has been used.

+# Contributions:
+@radder5 - RNG Tools and MISP Modules

 # Help/Questions/Comments:
 For help or more info, feel free to contact Ventz Petkov: ventz_petkov@harvard.edu